DiamondKeySecurity/stm32/libraries/libprof/README.txt

 I recommend executing the following in the projects/hsm directory, so that gmon.out ends up in the same directory as hsm.elf.

-Start OpenOCD:
+Start the debugger:

-    $ openocd -f /usr/share/openocd/scripts/board/stm32f4discovery.cfg &
+    $ ../../bin/debug hsm

-Connect to OpenOCD:
+In another window, connect to OpenOCD:

     $ telnet localhost 4444

 In the OpenOCD console, enable semihosting:

     > arm semihosting enable

-In another window, start the debugger:
+    > exit

+Then connect to the Cryptech management console:

-    $ ../../bin/debug hsm
+    $ cryptech_console

-In the CLI, type `profile start`, then start the unit test or whatever will be exercising the hsm.
-Afterwards, in the CLI, type `profile stop`.
+In the Cryptech console, type `profile start`, then start the unit test or whatever will be exercising the hsm.
+Afterwards, in the console, type `profile stop`.

 After invoking `profile stop`, it can take several minutes to write gmon.out over OpenOCD to the host.